 Along with a letter of intent of withdrawal, students must submit a copy of their military orders.
 For readmission, students must submit a copy of their discharge papers along with a request for readmission.
 A student's readmission rights terminate in the case of a dishonorable or bad conduct discharge, general court-martial, federal or state prison sentence, or other reasons as described in 34 CFR 668.18(h) federal regulations.

-Please contact the Veterans Office for additional information at (310) 506-7999.
+Please contact the Military-connected School Certifying Official for additional information at (310) 506-6129.

 Withdrawal from the University